Chapter

 ESV Jesus stood up and said to her, "Woman, where are they?
 Has no one condemned you?"

-NIV Jesus straightened up and asked her, 'Woman, where are they?
-Has no one condemned you?'
+NIV Jesus straightened up and asked her, "Woman, where are they?
+Has no one condemned you?"

 NASB And straightening up, Jesus said to her, 'Woman, where are they?
 Did no one condemn you?'

 CSB When Jesus stood up, he said to her, "Woman, where are they?
-Has no one condemned you? "
+Has no one condemned you?"

 NLT Then Jesus stood up again and said to the woman, 'Where are your accusers?
 Didn’t even one of them condemn you?'

-KJV When Jesus had lifted up himself, and saw none but the woman, he said unto her, Woman, where are those thine accusers? hath no man condemned thee?
+KJV When Jesus had lifted up himself, and saw none but the woman, he said unto her, Woman, where are those thine accusers hath no man condemned thee

 What does John 8:10 mean?

-Jesus' response to the adulterous woman is valuable for our understanding of judgment, mercy, and God's perspective on sin.
-At no point does Jesus shrink from the fact of her sin—earlier verses said she was caught "in the act," so there is no doubt about her moral guilt.
-Old Testament law called for the death penalty for adulterers (Leviticus 20:10; Deuteronomy 22:22), so there is no doubt about her legal guilt.
-And, as the only perfectly sinless man, there is no doubt about Jesus' moral authority to deliver harsh justice to this sinner (Hebrews 4:15).
-All the same, Jesus proves that simply because we can do something does not make it the best option.
+Jesus' response to the adulterous woman influences our understanding of judgment, mercy, and God's perspective on sin.
+At no point does Jesus shrink from the fact of her sin.
+She was caught "in the act" (John 8:4) so there is no doubt about her moral guilt.
+Old Testament law called for the death penalty for adulterers (Leviticus 20:10; Deuteronomy 22:22) so there is no doubt about her legal guilt.
+As the only perfectly sinless man (Hebrews 4:15), there is no doubt about Jesus' moral authority to deliver harsh justice to this sinner.

 Expand